irinascurtu/siit-net/DateTime.md

 9. Given a date of birth, calculate the age of a person.
        ```
         Input: 10, 09, 1989
         Output: 29
+       7```

-        Write a program to get the dates 30 days before and after from the current date
+10. Write a program to get the dates 30 days before and after from the current date

-        Write a program to calculate a number of days between two date
+11. Write a program to calculate a number of days between two dates.
-        Write a program to print yesterday, today, tomorrow.
+12. Write a program to print yesterday, today, tomorrow.
-        Yesterday :  2017-05-05
+      ```  Yesterday :  2017-05-05
         Today :  2017-05-06
-        Tomorrow :  2017-05-07```
+        Tomorrow :  2017-05-0
+      ```

 10. Write program to print next 5 days starting from today.